GiftXXVI/Soccer-Online-Manager/README.md

 ###### Description

 This endpoint is used to get transfers.
+Only a user with priviledged access can view all transfers.

 ###### Request Body